 WHICH SEASON TO ELOPE IN NORWAY

-First of all, your elopement is about the two of you, so if you want to go all in, this is definitely the time to do it!!!
-An elopement done true to yourself is a reflection of who you are as a person and in your relationship.
+First of all, your elopement is about the two of you.
+So if you want to go all in, this is definitely the time to do it!!!
+An elopement done true to yourself, is a reflection of who you are as a person and in your relationship.
 There are few things in life more rewarding than sharing an extraordinary adventure with your loved one.
-Doing something that is elevated above your everyday life makes you store those memories better for the coming future.
+Doing something elevated above your everyday life makes you store those memories better for the coming future.
+Let me help you figure out which season to elope in Norway.

 HAVE YOU EVER BEEN TO NORWAY?

-Only 2 percent of Norway is developed land and because you can travel freely, your imagination is the only thing stopping you from having your ultimate adventure.
-Norwegian nature can best be described as dramatic and magnificent stretching from beeches and rock formations in the south, to large mountain areas in central Norway.
+Only 2 percent of Norway is developed land.
+Since you can travel freely, your imagination is the only thing stopping you from having your ultimate adventure.
+Norwegian nature can best be described as dramatic and magnificent.
+Stretching from beeches and rock formations in the south, to large mountain areas in central Norway.
 Up top you will find all of the above soaked in the midnight sun.

 SPRING ELOPEMENT IN NORWAY

-Spring in Norway is from March until May and the temperature ranges from just below freezing point up to 60 degrees fahrenheit.
+Spring in Norway is from March until May.
+The temperature ranges from just below freezing point up to 60 degrees fahrenheit.
 If you hope for snow, the northern part of Norway still has snow covered mountains in spring.

-- Spring brings something special.
+- Observing spring brings something special.
 The air is clean and the forrest floor is covered in wild flowers.

 - Normal tourist season does not begin until late May, so if you like your privacy spring is a good time to come.